 AC motors - Asynchronous vs synchronous motor

 AC motors are the standard for industrial applications.
 This type of motor is also regularly used in the HVAC sector, especially with larger capacities.
 AC motors are very reliable, robust and easy to maintain.
 We distinguish between synchronous and asynchronous AC motors.
-As mentioned above, a rotating magnetic field is created in the stator.
-A synchronous motor has a rotor made up of permanent magnets.
-Magnetic opposites attract each other.
-The magnets of the rotor will therefore follow the rotating stator field exactly (synchronously), regardless of the load.

 The working principle of an asynchronous motor is a bit more difficult to explain in a simple way.
 The asynchronous motor does not have a rotor with permanent magnets; it's magnetic field is created by induction.
 To make this possible, the rotor is composed of electrical conductors.
 These conductive rods are usually made of aluminium or copper.
 They are mounted in the cylindrical rotor and are connected at both ends by short-circuit rings.
 The whole has a cage-like shape – hence the name squirrel cage rotor.
 Due to the principle of induction (Faraday's law), electric current flows through these conductors.
 Due to this reason, an asynchronous motor is also called an induction motor.
 This rotor current creates a magnetic field that interacts with the stator field, causing the motor to rotate.